 Community outreach initiatives

-We partner with the UC Irvine Medical Humanities Initiative on several educational and community outreach initiatives, including developing the new undergraduate minor in medical humanities at UC Irvine.
-The Medical Humanities Initiative is an innovative interdisciplinary program that engages the School of Medicine, School of Humanities and School of the Arts, as well as other departments and schools at UC Irvine.
+We partner with the university's Medical Humanities Initiative on several educational and community outreach initiatives, including developing the new undergraduate minor in medical humanities.
+The UCI Medical Humanities Initiative is an innovative interdisciplinary program that engages the School of Medicine, School of Humanities and School of the Arts, as well as other departments and schools.

 We also sponsor distinguished lectures, public debates, panel discussions, ethics grand rounds and symposia for scholars and members of the community, including the Jerome Tobis Distinguished Lecture in Medical Ethics.